Useful Plants and Fungi of Colombia (UPFC)

 Understanding Colombia’s useful plants and fungi to improve people’s livelihoods, reducing inequality and gender gap by boosting its bioeconomy through the sustainable use of its biodiversity.

 Colombia is the world’s second most biodiverse country.
-Hosting ~30,000 plant species (25% endemic; >1,000 threatened), and more than 3,500 useful plants, it is centre of origin of tomatoes, peppers, potatoes, chilies and many other crops and their wild relatives.
+Hosting more than 26,000 plant species, of which at least 4200 have useful reported uses.
 The fungal diversity can be equally high, but still undiscovered.

 Its cultural diversity is also impressive: described as one of the most ethnically diverse countries in the Western Hemisphere and in the World, Colombia holds 85 different ethnic groups, with 68 recognised native languages.